 Geothermal method Net Energy productio n (Watt) Maximum Case Geological Unit Minimum Case Geological Unit DBHE 400 000 (400 kWh) Molasse Basin, single well 40 000 (40 kWh) Vienna Basin, single well Can be assumed as unlimited.
 Geothermal probes, even very deep ones, can be sunk almost anywhere if there are no restrictions like protected areas.
-It also depends on the intended use, the drilling depth and extraction performance BTES ATES There is current Austrian heating an excess heat 2.6 come from p ATES (HT-ATES) summer could b heat during the ly no Austrian wide as sector.
-The final repo potential from ETS con processes with tempera is typically used for e about 50% of this va year and storage of a ssessment on the impa- ort of the Austrian heat mpanies of about 10.3 itures above 100°C. As seasonal storage, (ex ilue [assuming equal p Il available excess hea ct of ATES on the map project lists TWh/a, of which high temperature ccess heat during rovision of excess t]) resulting in an estimated theoretical potential of ~1TWh (for process > 100°C) when taking storage efficiency into account.
+It also depends on the intended use, the drilling depth and extraction performance BTES ATES There is currently no Austrian wide assessment on the impact of ATES on the Austrian heating sector.
+The final report of the Austrian heat map project lists an excess heat potential from ETS companies of about 10.3 TWh/a, of which 2.6 come from processes with temperatures above 100°C. As high temperature ATES (HT-ATES) is typically used for seasonal storage, (excess heat during summer could be about 50% of this value [assuming equal provision of excess heat during the year and storage of all available excess heat]) resulting in an estimated theoretical potential of ~1TWh (for process > 100°C) when taking storage efficiency into account.
 A more reasonable number should be available from the ATES Vienna project by the end of 2024.
 HE 15 000 000 (15 MW) Styrian Basin; Molasse Basin 1 000 000 (1 MW) Molasse Basin EGS no data available for Austria